tlack/jiyi/README.md

 ## whyy

+This software has two primary feats.

-I like telegram.
+1. I like telegram.
 I want to use it to organize my information between devices.
 My information comes in all forms you know.

+2. I sometimes make telegram bots for dumb ideas.
+When someone messages one, you better believe I want to know about it.. on Telegram!
+This bot can forward messages from one room, or one person-to-bot (p2b?) convo, into another one.
+You can then reply to that person or room through the bot.
+Helps you smooth out some UI rough spots and not be caught with your pants on.

 Telegram lacks one layer of structural features added on top.
 Here's mine.